RamNikhilRN/RamNikhilRN/Readme.md

 - 👋 Hi, I’m Ram Nikhil
 - 👀 I’m interested in :video_game:,:computer:,:iphone: and lot more things
 - 🌱 I’m currently learning :book: many things in my day to day life with those I am also learning Games development, ML, Data sets classifers, Android and SQL(DB):floppy_disk:
-- 💞️ I’m looking to collaborate on projects for games development :video_game: /other if it is an interesting one.
+- 💞️ I’m looking to collaborate on projects for development/other if it is an interesting one.
 -  :couple: Are you Social Media Person then instead of mailing me catch me up on below social media platforms

 [![Twitter](https://img.shields.io/badge/Twitter-%40Ram_Nikhil_RN-blue.svg)](https://twitter.com/Ram_Nikhil_RN)